Student visas: rules, restrictions and realities around the world

 -

-Post-graduation bonus: This is the main advantage.
+Post-graduation bonus: this is the real advantage.

-- Germany: An 18-month visa to look for work.
+- Germany: an 18-month visa to look for work.

 -